theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 We looked at how to create the most important objects in a fresh installation.
-In the next blog post, we'll talk about how to fill in data based on configuration management systems and discuss how keep it up to date.
+In the next blog post, we'll talk about how to fill in data based on configuration management systems and discuss how to keep it up to date.